GST on QLD Property Transactions: 2026 Guide

 It is important to note that the definition of new residential premises can be complex and may include properties that have been built on new land, or those that have been significantly renovated or extended.
 In such cases, the seller may be required to register for GST and include the GST in the sale price.

-It is advisable to seek professional advice from a tax accountant or solicitor to understand the specific GST requirements and implications of a residential property transaction in Queensland.
+Once again, we advise you to seek professional advice from a tax accountant or solicitor to understand the specific GST requirements and implications of a residential property transaction in Queensland.
 They can assist you in determining whether GST is applicable to your transaction and ensure that you comply with any relevant GST laws and regulations.

 When is GST payable on the sale of a property?